mjhea0/python-ruby/readme.md

 #### Performance

 Performance is a toss up as well.
-In some cases Python performs better, while in other cases, Ruby outperfroms Python.
+In some cases Python performs better, while in other cases, Ruby outperforms Python.
 It all depends on the task at hand.

 #### Usage